or if you know the name of your new seat, you can type and/or scroll to find it in this list

 Click on the map image to go to a full browsable map of the all the seats with initial proposals.

 In a written statement in March 2020, the government announced that it is going to restart the stalled programme of new boundaries for Westminster constituencies.
-This new review, which is yet to be legislated for, will keep the number of seats at 650 and not reduce them to 600 as had been planned by David Cameron's coalition government.
+This new review will keep the number of seats at 650 and not reduce them to 600 as had been planned by David Cameron's coalition government.

-But the next boundary review is likely to require new seats to be nearly identical in terms of the number of electors in each seat.
-The previous review had a very strict limit, and required each new seat to have an electorate which was not further than 5pc lower or higher than the average.
-This limit is expected to be retained.
+But the next boundary review will require new seats to be nearly identical in terms of the number of electors in each seat.
+The review has a very strict limit, and requires each new seat to have an electorate which was not further than 5pc lower or higher than the average.

 The previous legislation also specified that further new boundary reviews would take place every five years.
-This week's statement changes that period to every eight years, allowing for two Westminster elections to take place using each set of boundaries.
+This new act changes that period to every eight years, allowing for two Westminster elections to take place using each set of boundaries.